-Let's get coding!
 Have fun and learn to code with a racing game.

 We appreciate the difficulties parents and students are facing as schools are closed and many parents are working from home due to COVID-19.

-To help with this, we are going to be releasing weekly STEMbased activities that you can do at home with your children.
+To help with this, we are going to be releasing weekly STEM-based activities that you can do at home with your children.
 Activities will encompass all aspects of STEM, including coding, environmental sustainability, robotics and opportunities to teach our children all about CGI!

 Create a design for a robot and then pretend to be one.

 Here's a random robot fact for you: Did you know that the word robot comes from a Czech word "robota" which means drudgery?

 Here's a random STEM fact about communication: there are roughly 6,500 spoken languages in the world today.

 Thanks for visiting.
-Glad you're eager to do our careers packet.
+Glad you're eager to do our Careers pack.

 Here's a fun fact: According to some experts, 85% of the jobs that will exist in 2030 haven't been invented yet!

-Complete the art of consulting activity to sharpen your business skills.
+Complete consulting activities to sharpen business skills.

-Thanks for coming.
 Consultants provide expert advice professionally.
 A consultant is a leader, a problem solver, an expert and a change agent.
 A consultant is not a yes person, an order taker or a status quo enforce.
 Generally they are not the ultimate decision maker.

 Did you know that the tallest building in the world is the Burj Khalifa in Dubai.
 It's 2,717 ft tall: twice the height of France's Eiffel Tower.

 Tell a story with data and use to it help make decisions.

 Did you know that data, the collection of factual information, is actually plural?
 The singular form of data is datum (but most people and businesses today use data as a singular noun).

 But what exactly is a Smart City?
 Basically, a “Smart City” is a city or community that uses technology to improve quality of life.
 Being a “Smart City” can also improve the way that the government works for the people who live inside of it In Smart Cities, data and technology can help answer questions like – “where is the best place to build a building for energy efficiency?” “what are the best places for the city bus to stop?” and “when should street lights turn on?”

-Thanks for downloading the Nature packet.
+Thanks for downloading the Nature pack.

 Some of the most significant environmental issues that we face today include pollution, climate change and natural resources running low.
 We need YOU to help educate people on the steps they can take to help save the environment, design practical solutions and become experts in your local environments.

-Embrace activities that reduce, reuse, recycle, repurpose and repair.
+Learn how to reduce, reuse, recycle, repurpose and repair.

-Thanks for downloading the Recycling packet.
+Thanks for downloading the Recycling pack.

 Did you know that "repurpose" and "repair" were added to the "reduce, reuse and recycle".
 By repurposing and repairing items we prevent new raw materials from needed to be used, keep existing items in use, and keep them out of landfills.

-Find out ways to help protect environment against climate change.
+Help protect the environment against climate change.

-Thanks for downloading the Climate Change packet.
+Thanks for downloading the Climate Change pack.

 Climate change does not equal weather!
 It's a common misconception but there is a difference.
 Changes in our environment's average temperature, rainfall, etc. in a certain area (region) is what scientists call climate change.